This section describes issues that you may encounter when using

 expire_time_columncolumns.
 Set the value of these columns to

-As the length of the memcached key and values increase, you encounter size and length limits at different points:
+As the length of the memcached key and values increase, you might encounter size and length limits.

-When the key exceeds 250 bytes in size, memcached operations return an error.
+When the key exceeds 250 bytes, memcached operations return an error.
 This is currently a fixed limit within memcached.

-InnoDB-related limits when the value exceeds 768 bytes in size, or 3072 bytes in size, or the
+InnoDBtable limits may be encountered if values exceed 768 bytes in size, 3072 bytes in size, or half of the

-innodb_page_sizesetting.
-These limits primarily apply if you intend to create an index on the value column to run report-generating queries on that column from SQL.
-See Section 14.5.7, “Limits on InnoDB Tables” for details.
+innodb_page_sizevalue.
+These limits primarily apply if you intend to create an index on a value column to run report-generating queries on that column using SQL.
+See Section 15.6.7, “Limits on InnoDB Tables” for details.

-The maximum size for the combination of the key and the value is 1 MB.
+The maximum size for the key-value combination is 1 MB.

 loose-daemon_memcached_option='-c 64'instead of